holzeis/chainedvoting/README.md

  1. Lending a vote: Available dates & representatives are picked and placed as chaincode onto the blockchain.
  2. Regular voting: When voting for a date the smart contract is evaluated and executed if a lend vote applies.

-# project modelling

- 1. We will use https://www.draw.io/ for our additional software documentation
- 2. We will provide all our models as an editable xml and also as an image file

 # project setup

 ## Setup hyperledger fabric alpha-1.0.0-alpha2